-To make likelihood-based predictions of the trajectory data we obtain $S=500$ samples of $\vec{\theta}$ using the same rejection method as before.
-For each value of $\vec{\theta}$ we solve Equations \eqref{eq:1DN}--\eqref{eq:1DP} numerically to give $S$ probability density function curves, $P_s(x,t)$ for $s=1,2,3\ldots,S$.
-For the $s$th PDF, we construct the associated CDF, $\displaystyle{\phi_s(x) = \int_{-L}^{L} P_s(x,t) \, \textrm{d}x}$, where the integral is evaluated using quadrature with the condition that $\phi_s(-L) = 0$.
-We then construct the average CDF $\displaystyle{\Phi(x) = \dfrac{1}{S}\sum_{s=1}^{S} \phi_s(x)}$, and define the prediction interval $[x^-, x^+]$ such that $\Phi(x^-)=0.025$ and $\Phi(x^+)=0.975$.
-By construction this interval has a 95\% probability of containing the location of an individual randomly sampled from the model solution for $P_s(x,t)$.
-This approach gives the prediction interval shown in Figure \ref{fig:F7}(b) where we superimpose the histogram of $x$-coordinates of tagged agents at $t=600$ with the tagged agent prediction intervals.
-The interval, $[-5.35, 48.25]$, encloses 476 out of 500 (95.20\%) tagged agents in this particular realization.
+and define the prediction interval $[x^-,x^+]$ by $\Phi(x^-)=0.025$ and $\Phi(x^+)=0.975$.
+By construction, this interval has a 95\% probability of containing the location of an individual randomly sampled from the model.
+Figure \ref{fig:F7}(b) shows the resulting interval superimposed on the histogram of tagged-agent locations at $t=600$.
+The interval $[-5.35,48.25]$ contains 476 out of 500 tagged agents, or 95.20\%, in this realization.

-If we now consider the final loglikelihood function in Figure \ref{fig:F4}(c), that we obtain by combining count data and trajectory data we see that the 95\% parameter confidence set is tightly constrained around the MLE indicating that this data, combined, identifies $\vec{\theta} = (D,K)^\top$ reasonably precisely.
-To generate prediction intervals we randomly sample $S=500$ parameter combinations within the 95\% parameter confidence set where $\bar{\ell}^{\textrm{\,c+t}} (\vec{\theta} \; | \; \mathbf{N}(t), \textbf{x}(t)) \ge \bar{\ell}^{*}$.
-Since this loglikelihood function is associated with combined count and trajectory data, we can follow the same procedures used in Figure \ref{fig:F7}(a)--(b) to generate both a prediction interval for count data and trajectory data using these $S=500$ samples.
-The resulting prediction intervals are shown in Figure \ref{fig:F7}(c)--(d).
+Finally, we consider the combined-data loglikelihood in Figure \ref{fig:F4}(c).
+The corresponding 95\% parameter confidence set is tightly constrained around the MLE, indicating that the combined data identify $\vec{\theta}=(D,K)^\top$ reasonably precisely.
+We draw $S=500$ parameter samples satisfying

+Since this likelihood combines count and trajectory data, we use the same procedures as in Figure \ref{fig:F7}(a)--(b) to construct prediction intervals for both data types.
+The resulting intervals are shown in Figure \ref{fig:F7}(c)--(d).